PokemonAutomation/Microcontroller/Wiki/Software/Mac-ArduinoProMicro.md

-# Tutorial - Mac - Arduino Uno R3 and Pro Micro
+# Tutorial - Mac - Arduino Uno R3, Arduino Leonardo and Pro Micro

-This section will walk you through the entire process of setting up your Arduino or Pro Micro on a Mac computer.
+This section will walk you through the entire process of setting up your Uno R3, Leonardo, or Pro Micro on a Mac computer.

 At this time, the HexGenerator program on Windows is not yet available for Mac or Linux.